RayHightower/jekyll-trade/_services/2_due_diligence.md

 title: Easier Due Diligence
 image: /assets/img/services/01.jpg
 icon: /assets/img/icons/layer-group-solid.svg
-description: If there’s a due diligence document that you don’t have, we can still look at your deal.
+description: If there’s a due diligence document that you don’t have, we can still explore your deal.
 Maybe we can use our models or experience to fill in the gaps.
 ---

 <div class="row">